oldu73/doc/docs/docker/10-compose-services.md

 export default App;
 ```

-In Docker Compose logs we may observe succesfull compilation:
+In Docker Compose logs we may observe successful compilation:

 ```console
 .